Updated April 17, 2018

 It’s the crown jewel of the North Shore, but did you know the Chicago Botanic Garden (CBG) cultivates a lot more than the beautiful plants and flowers you see at their 385-acre site on Lake Cook Road?
 From horticulture therapy programs for vets to their Windy City Harvest program, providing fresh produce and gardening skills to underserved Chicago neighborhoods, CBG is planting seeds of positive change throughout Chicagoland.

 CBG’s CEO and President Jean Franczyk has deep roots in the Chicago area, having worked as policy adviser to Mayor Richard M. Daley and chief of staff for the Chicago Board of Education.
-Shortly after Franczyk’s arrival last summer, CBG opened the new Regenstein Learning Campus, home to a nature preschool, a great antidote to what’s come to be known as “nature deficit disorder.”
+Shortly after Franczyk’s arrival, CBG opened the new Regenstein Learning Campus, home to a nature preschool, a great antidote to what’s come to be known as “nature deficit disorder.”

 “Plants and nature not only make us healthy people, but contribute to a healthier planet,” says Franczyk.
 “There are now probably a hundred scientific studies showing the power of the natural world to improve health outcomes.
 Whether in little kids that suffer from attention deficit disorder to adults suffering from post-traumatic stress disorder.”